juliolix/BandZabbix/README.md

 </code></pre>

 If you note that's OID above. its is a interface "ether0" Mikrortik, however OIDS change ever.
-You will need be patience to <b>find out</b> correct OID to his interface.
+You will need be patience to <b>find out</b> correct OID to its interface.
 I gonna show you how to.

 <pre><code>#  snmpwalk -v 2c -c hakyluffy -On 10.0.0.7
 </pre></code>